Royal Institute of British Architects: Governance

-Questions about RIBA transparency were also raised by Alan Jones during his presidency (2019–2021).
+Questions about the RIBA's transparency were also raised by Alan Jones during his presidency (2019–2021).
 Between 31 March and 15 June 2020, he temporarily stepped back over a matter in his private life, reported by the RIBA as a "serious incident" to the Charity Commission.
 After an independent investigation, Jones resumed his role as president on 15 June 2020.
 In July 2021, he stepped down as a RIBA trustee, feeling unable to support a proposal to renew the contract of the RIBA chief executive, Alan Vallance, having made "serious allegations" about Vallance's conduct in February 2020.
 Senior figures demanded the body 'come clean' about the conflict saying "The RIBA is becoming an increasingly secretive organisation. ...
 Confidentiality has been weaponised and woe betide anyone who wants to ask difficult questions...."
 A Council Board Advisory Group was established, with a QC investigating complaints.
 Jones told Architects' Journal that he had come under pressure from senior RIBA figures to resign, and felt that "in terms of [RIBA's] transparency and accountability, there is room for improvement."

 A RIBA council member, Kerr Robertson, was removed as a councillor in October 2022.
 Described by Architects' Journal as a whistleblower, Robertson had criticised RIBA's board about issues including alleged conflicts of interest, institutional bullying, trustee interference in RIBA election rules changes, and a data breach.
+In June 2025, after reaching a confidential settlement with Jones, the RIBA issued a statement saying "The RIBA regrets the fact that unauthorised leaks occurred and the harm that this caused Professor Jones and his family".

 Presidents

 Presidents of the RIBA are elected by RIBA members, serve a two-year term and chair the RIBA Council.
 The post was created in 1835, shortly after the institute's founding.
 In 2009, 174 years later, Ruth Reed became the institute's first female president.

-The current RIBA president, serving from September 2021 to August 2023 is Simon Allford.
-In August 2022, Muyiwa Oki was named as Alford's successor, set to take office on 1 September 2023.
+The current RIBA president, serving from September 2023 to August 2025, is Muyiwa Oki, who was elected in August 2022 and took office on 1 September 2023.